 Albert Brown was initiated into the Albert Lucking Lodge during the 16th February 1918, passed during the 16th March and raised during the 20th April in that year! - He was appointed Steward during 18th October 1919 and continued to serve as a steward fairly regularly until 1922 when his attendances became irregular.
 He was reappointed as a steward in 1923 & 1924, but not re-appointed at the 1925 installation meeting.
 We note Albert had a Masonic Club card dated 1928-9 but after that the trail goes cold.

 Albert’s summons is similar in fold and size as our present day summons.

 However the printing was restricted to what you see here on the front and the inside page—that is it, not even the Lodge logo!
 One can only assume as this period was during the First World War cost’s had to be kept to a bear minimum.

 As for the work at the meeting, there was an awful lot of it—note it doesn't mention anything about calling off and there is also no mention of whether they had dinner to follow?

-I am hoping to obtain from our secretary a later minute book and old summonses, which may cover the Masonic fate of Albert Brown.
-However, below is some further photo’s of his regalia etc.,
+We are still looking through later minute books and old summonses, which may cover the Masonic fate of Albert Brown.
+However, below is some photo’s of his regalia etc.,

 Albert’s ritual book above was considerable smaller than our present book—the open page displayed on the right is the actual size.
 I can only assume it was made so small to enable it to be carried and concealed easily wherever you go.

-You can se that it was printed in London MDCCCCXVIII which if I calculated correctly is 1918...
+You can se that it was printed in London MDCCCCXVIII which if we have calculated correctly is 1918...

 The jewels top band reads STEWARD 1924 and as you can see refers to The Royal Masonic Institution for Girls of which the Lodge was a Patron.